-Bonsai is definitely the reproduction of all-natural tree varieties in miniature.
+Bonsai is definitely the reproduction of normal tree types in miniature.

 PLACEMENT SPRING, Summertime & FALL

 When nightly lows do not dip beneath 40 degrees, your bonsai should be placed outside, such as on a patio, balcony, terrace or in a garden.
-Once outside, your bonsai should be positioned where it'll receive sufficient sun -- morning sun and afternoon shade is best.
+Once outside, your bonsai should be positioned wherever it will receive sufficient sun -- morning sun and afternoon shade is best.
 A bonsai can be viewed best when it is placed approximately three to four feet high (eye level), such as on a table, wall or bench.

 During the cold months, when your bonsai is inside, we advocate placing it in a shallow tray filled with a layer of gravel with water added.
 This provides extra moisture around the tree as the water evaporates and reduces the amount of moisture lost to modern heating systems.

-Fertilizing is also necessary if your bonsai is to remain nutritious and spectacular.
-Since your bonsai is growing in such a small amount of soil it is necessary to replenish the soil's supply of nutrients periodically.
-Any general-purpose liquid fertilizer will do fine and is offered at most garden centers.
+Fertilizing is also necessary if your bonsai is to continue to be healthy and attractive.
+Considering your bonsai is growing in such a small amount of soil it is necessary to replenish the soil's supply of nutrients periodically.
+Any general-purpose liquid fertilizer will do fine and is out there at most garden centers.
 We suggest that fertilizers be used at half their recommended strength.
 Fertilizer should be applied at least once a month except during winter.
 Your bonsai will also respond well to foliar feeding, with a water-soluble fertilizer applied every other month as a spray.

 This brief explanation of basic care does not cover training.
-Training deals with the artwork of bonsai and should be thoroughly understood before undertaking -- or left to a professional.
-However, most of the true bonsai trees you find have already been by means of their training period, thus requiring only periodic trimming and pinching to remain miniature.
+Training deals with the art of bonsai and should be thoroughly understood before undertaking -- or left to a professional.
+However, most in the true bonsai trees you find have already been via their training period, thus requiring only periodic trimming and pinching to remain miniature.

 TRIMMING & PINCHING

 Trimming and pinching keep your tree miniature.
 Pinch and trim back the new growth to the farthest safe point.
-Never should all on the new growth be removed.
-A little should be left to sustain the health of the tree.
+Never should all with the new growth be removed.
+A little should be left to sustain the health within the tree.
 Tropical and sub-tropical trees used for bonsai will require periodic pinching and trimming throughout the year.
-Due to the fact different trees grow at different rates, it is necessary to evaluate each tree’s rate of growth and adjust your trimming and pinching to accommodate it.
+Given that different trees grow at different rates, it is necessary to evaluate each tree’s rate of growth and adjust your trimming and pinching to accommodate it.

 Repotting must be performed periodically on all bonsai when their root system has filled the pot.
 The reasons for repotting are to supply your tree with fresh soil, and to encourage a more compact root system.
 As a rule, most deciduous trees require repotting every two or three many years, while evergreens only need to be repotted every four or five years.
-Seeing that trees grow at different rates, this schedule will not always hold true, therefore, you should examine your tree's root system each year to determine if it has become pot-bound.
+Considering trees grow at different rates, this schedule will not always hold true, as a result, you should examine your tree's root system each year to determine if it's become pot-bound.

 INSECTS & DISEASES

-Since your bonsai may be a tree in miniature, it can be treated for insects and diseases the same as any other tree.
-If you discover any insects or diseases, visit our website in which you will be able to obtain the necessary products to eliminate the problem.
+Seeing that your bonsai is actually a tree in miniature, it can be treated for insects and diseases the same as any other tree.
+If you discover any insects or diseases, visit our website wherever you will be able to obtain the necessary products to eliminate the problem.

 Indoor Bonsai tree care

 Caring for an indoor Bonsai tree is different from that of normal potted house plants.
-The main reason is that Bonsai trees are planted in small pots and so have limited storage for nutrients and water.
+The main reason is that Bonsai trees are planted in small pots and for that reason have limited storage for nutrients and water.
 More important is that tropical trees are used to much light and high humidity; circumstances that are quite difficult to create indoors.

 Specific care of indoor Bonsai species: